Brandeis Inside Out: David Benger '14

 Students completing a degree in Russian Studies are expected to acquire the ability and skills to:

-- Write and converse in Russian at the intermediate-mid level as defined by the ACTFL guidelines, and at the Advanced-Low to Mid level after at least one semester of study abroad;
+- Write and converse in Russian at least at the intermediate-high level, as defined by the ACTFL guidelines, and at the Advanced-Low to Mid level after at least one semester of study abroad;

 - Comprehend contemporary Russian—written and spoken—to a degree permitting the understanding of texts and ideas relevant to disciplines beyond language study;

 - Analyze complex texts through critical close reading and respond to them in literate English;

 - Apply basic, critical methodologies to the study of Russian literature, history and culture;